 So, you’ve committed the time and money to raise chickens.
 Yet, you haven’t seen any results or are anxiously awaiting the day you’ll see those juicy fresh eggs.
 So when do chickens start laying eggs?
 This is a question that most new backyard chicken owners have.
 The anticipation of seeing your money’s return, and gaining from it.
 But another aspect that most chicken owners and breeders overlook is patience.
 You don’t have to rush your hens for eggs.
-You might have to wait for a while before you truly start reaping the rewards of owning chickens, especially if you just brought them home.
+You might have to wait a while before you truly start reaping the rewards of owning chickens, especially if you recently brought them home.

 Time is a crucial factor in egg production simply because chickens are not born with the ability to lay eggs.
 If you’re wondering when do chickens start laying eggs, and how you can encourage them to lay eggs, here is a quick guide filled with tips and tricks that you can follow!

-First and foremost, you need to know that chicken health and happiness are the best way to encourage egg-laying.
-It’s a pretty simple concept, just like any other species, having a healthy lifestyle equates to happiness which in turn makes your body function the way it should.
+First and foremost, you need to know that chicken health and happiness are the best ways to encourage egg-laying.
+It’s a pretty simple concept; just like any other species, having a healthy lifestyle equates to happiness which in turn makes your body function the way it should.
 As a new owner of chickens or as a veteran, you should know the better your chickens’ quality of life, the faster they start producing eggs.

 When Do Chickens Start Laying Eggs?

 A chicken typically starts laying eggs around 18 weeks.
 But it is important to understand that time is a crucial factor.
 A hen will not produce eggs until she feels ready.
 This question is also variable based on how you are getting your chickens.
 If you are buying them outright, then ask the seller about age and breed.
 If you’re going the other route and breeding your chickens, you can educate yourself more about your hen’s breed and see what the standard is for them.
-A newborn will obviously not be able to produce eggs, for most breeds 18 weeks to 6 months is a close range of when your hens can start laying eggs.
+A newborn will not be able to produce eggs; for most breeds, 18 weeks to 6 months is a close range of when your hens can start laying eggs.

 What Can Affect Egg Production?